ivanp81/microservices/README.md

 # Advertise Microservices

-This is a proof-of-concept application, which demonstrates various type of test in an hypothetical Microservice Architecture.
+This is a proof-of-concept application, which demonstrates against an hypothetical Microservice Architecture:
+- architecture component containerization through Docker
+- various type of test

-As the project focus is provide a testing strategies the architecture don't comprise the classical infrastructure services needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and is not tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)
+As the project focus is to provide a testing strategies the architecture don't comprise the classical infrastructure services needed by this type of architecture (e.g. Service Discovery, Service Config, etc...) and isn't tied to a specific cloud solution (e.g. Spring Cloud, Kubernetes, AWS)

-Every component of the architecture is containerized through Docker.

 Despite the premises, a pretty neat ReactJS user interface is provided.